List of FIFA World Cup hosts: 2030 FIFA World Cup

-English FA vice chairman David Gill has proposed that his country could bid for 2030, provided the bidding process is made more transparent.
+English FA vice-chairman David Gill had proposed that his country could bid for 2030, provided the bidding process was made more transparent.
 "England is one of few countries that could stage even a 48-nation event in its entirety, while Football Association chief executive Martin Glenn made it clear earlier this year bidding for 2030 was an option."
 In June 2017, UEFA stated that "it would support a pan-British bid for 2030 or even a single bid from England."
 On 15 July 2018, Deputy Leader of the UK Labour Party, Tom Watson, said in an interview that he and his party backed a 2030 World Cup bid for the UK saying that "I hope it's one of the first things a Labour government does, which is work with our FA to try and put a World Cup bid together."
 On 16 July 2018, British Prime Minister Theresa May expressed her support of the bid and her openness about discussions with football authorities.
 Although there had been no prior discussion with the Football Association, the Scottish FA also expressed its interest about joining a Home Nations bid.
-Former Scottish First Minister Henry McLeish has called the Scottish government and the Scottish Football Association to bid for the 2030 FIFA World Cup with the other British nations.
+Former Scottish First Minister Henry McLeish called for the Scottish government and the Scottish Football Association to bid for the 2030 FIFA World Cup with the other British nations.

 On 17 June 2018, the Royal Moroccan Football Federation announced its co-bidding for the 2030 World Cup.
-There is a possibility for a joint bid with Tunisia and Algeria.
+The possibility for a joint bid with Tunisia and Algeria was raised.

-On 17 June 2018, the English Football Association announced that they are in talks with home nations over a UK-wide bid to host the 2030 World Cup.
+On 17 June 2018, the English Football Association announced that they were in talks with home nations over a UK-wide bid to host the 2030 World Cup.
 On 1 August 2018, it was reported that the FA was preparing a bid for England to host the World Cup in 2030.
-A decision is expected to be made in 2019, after the FA has conducted feasibility work on a potential bid.
 The Scottish Football Association considered the potential British bid as a great opportunity to get funds to renovate and redevelop Hampden Park in Glasgow, the Scotland national football team's home stadium.
-On 4 September 2018, it was announced that the Republic of Ireland was in talks exploring the possibility to join 2030 World Cup bid.
+On 4 September 2018, it was announced that the Republic of Ireland was in talks exploring the possibility to join 2030 the World Cup bid.

 On 10 July 2018, Egypt's Sports Minister expressed interest in bidding.

-Cameroonian presidential candidate Joshua Oish's political program includes nominating his country along with two sub-Saharan African countries to host the 2030 World Cup, according to Cameroonian channel CRTV.
+Cameroonian presidential candidate Joshua Osih's political program included nominating his country along with two sub-Saharan African countries to host the 2030 World Cup, according to Cameroonian channel CRTV.

 On 12 September 2018, Prime Minister of Spain Pedro Sánchez discussed the possibility for Spain to bid with FIFA President Gianni Infantino and Royal Spanish Football Federation President Luis Rubiales.
 On 8 June 2019, Spain and Portugal expressed interest in co-hosting the 2030 FIFA World Cup.